ubclaunchpad/inertia/README.md

 # Clones your project into your VPS and deploys your containers

 $> inertia my-remote-vps status
-# Reports detailed information about
+# Reports detailed information about the state of your deployment,
+# such as active containers and current commit.

 $> inertia my-remote-vps down
 # Shuts down project containers